Degrees and Certifications:

 Dear Parents, Students and Guardians:

-As classes continue from home there is information unique for each class posted in our Google Classroom.
+As classes continue from home, there is information unique to each class posted in our Google Classroom.
 This will be the touchstone place to find out what is happening and what can be expected.
-For each class, I have also setup a remind account*.
+For each class, I have also setup a Remind account*.
 Please subscribe to this and I can send out messages or reminders to students that align with the Remind Norms I have posted.

 It's a brave new world.
 See you soon!